-Same sex couples struggle with concerns such as the division of household tasks, finances, sex, friendships and as heterosexual couples.
+Same sex couples struggle with concerns such as the division of household tasks, finances, sex, and friendships as do heterosexual couples.
 One difference between same sex and heterosexual couples, however, is that same sex couples have to live with the added stress that comes from social disapproval and discrimination.
 And continued contact with an ex-partner may be more likely among homosexuals and bisexuals because of closeness of the circle of friends and acquaintances.